 “You can’t take my guns” a white supremacist yells at the January 6th insurrection on the Capitol.
 Gun legislation has become a hot topic of debate in America, where the 2nd Amendment has become more of a rallying cry for right-wing Republicans than a part of the Bill of Rights.
 In America, mass shootings have been an occurrence since the beginning of the 1900s, and they have been a prevailing issue that has not been resolved.
 Many movements and organizations have gained traction in support of gun control legislation.
 While others deny that anything is wrong with gun legislation in this country.

-According to Wikipedia, mass shootings are incidents involving multiple victims of firearm-related violence.
+According to Britannica, mass shootings are incidents involving multiple victims of firearm-related violence.
 These incidents have happened because of the lack of control over firearms in this country.
 America is the only country where mass shootings happen at such a high rate that other countries can’t comprehend how change has not been made.
 ABC News reports that the majority of shootings happen in the workplace, so how does this affect teachers?
 School shootings have become so prevalent that it has become a decisive topic surrounding the idea of arming teachers.
 To consult and get a teacher’s perspective on the situation regarding the history of gun legislation and mass shootings in America, I spoke with Mr. Williams, an AP U.S. History and Intro to Psychology teacher.

 He reiterates that the 2nd Amendment was created to protect guns, just as British legislation was created to take away guns from American colonists.
 When asked about the broad interpretation of the 2nd Amendment, he says “I agree with the interpretation that you are allowed to own a gun, do you have to go through a background check the government is allowed to do that, yes.”
 Though he does not think the 2nd Amendment should be amended further since it would be a “much more tedious task” than having a Supreme Court case.